kingpvz/Koula/README.md

 <li>X,Y are the spawn coordinates (0<=X,Y<=39)</li>
 </ul>

-Example: `{"blue": 10, "black": 3, "pts": 8, "dpos": (10,17)}` creates a level with 10 blue balls and 3 black balls.
+Example: `{"blue": 10, "black": 3, "pts": 8, "pos": (10,17)}` creates a level with 10 blue balls and 3 black balls.
 You need to get 8 points to win this level.
 You start at coordinates X:10;Y:17<br>
 Note: The example is actually level 3 from the game.
 ### Step 3: Save and Play